 Dressez la liste des principales activités menées au cours de la période considérée pour obtenir ces résultats escomptés.
 Veuillez décrire les activités en détail en mentionnant leur efficacité et tout problème rencontré dans leur mise en œuvre.

-To fully understand the current situation of Chapei and create database of Chapei artists in Cambodia, MoCFA team developed a research questionnaire aiming to cover the following aspects:
+To fully understand the current situation of Chapei and create a database of Chapei artists, MCFA developed a research questionnaire that includes the following information:

-• Level of ability and knowledge of performers (educational background, skills…);
+• Level of ability and knowledge of performers such as educational background, skills, etc.);

 Activities and Outputs:

-By reviewing existing data of MCFA’s Chapei inventory forms, lists of Chapei performers of CLA and CLC, the list of Chapei performers participated in the Chapei and Khsae Deav Festivals, organized by MCFA, we are able to identify 116 Chapei artists (8 artists who died before the preparation of this report are not included) coming from 18 out of 25 provinces of Cambodia.
-Among them, there are 4 female Chapei artists.
+By reviewing existing data from MCFA’s Chapei inventory forms, lists of performers submitted by CLA and CLC, the number of participants from the Chapei and Khsae Deav festivals, we are able to identify a total of 116 Chapei artists (excluding 8 artists who unfortunately passed away prior to the completion of this report; 4 who are female ) from 18 of Cambodia’s 25 provinces.

-Out of 116 identified Chapei Artists, we selected and interviewed 53 artists from 18 provinces, namely Phnom Penh, Siem Reap, Kampong Speu, Thbong Khmum, Prey Veng, Svay Rieng, Banteay Meanchey, Battambong, Posat, Takeo, Kampot, Kep, Steung Treng, Kampong Thom, Kampong Cham, Oudor Meanchey, Kampong chnang, and Kandal.
-The rests were requested to answers questions of a prepared questionnaire.
-Through a close collaboration with Provincial Departments of Culture and Fine Arts, 12 out of 54 artists returned the questionnaire to us.
+Out of 116 identified Chapei artists, 53 were selected representing 18 provinces: Phnom Penh, Siem Reap, Kampong Speu, Thbong Khmum, Prey Veng, Svay Rieng, Banteay Meanchey, Battambong, Posat, Takeo, Kampot, Kep, Steung Treng, Kampong Thom, Kampong Cham, Oudor Meanchey, Kampong Chnang, and Kandal.
+In collaboration with the provincial departments of culture and fine arts, 12 questionnaires were collected

 2. RESEARCH & DOCUMENTATION: